My Quiet Kitchen

 image to save recipe on Pinterest.

-Vegan Parmesan Cheese made with your choice of brazil nuts, walnuts, or a combination of pumpkin and hemp seeds!
-Keep a batch in the fridge or freezer and you're ready to add a punch of sharp, rich, umami flavor to any dish.
-Only 4 ingredients and ready in 25 minutes!
+Vegan Parmesan Cheese is easy to make at home and adds a punch of rich, salty, cheesy flavor to any dish!
+Choose between brazil nuts, walnuts, or a combination of pumpkin and hemp seeds as the base.
+Keep a batch in the fridge or freezer, and you're ready to sprinkle homemade vegan Parm on pasta, salads, vegan lasagna, and more.
+Only 4 ingredients and 25 minutes to make a batch!

 three varieties of homemade vegan parmesan in glasses to show color and texture.